savageinternet/company-blog/source/_posts/2019-02-09-on-process-planning-for-tech-success-in-government.markdown

 Note that I've also added [npm audit](https://docs.npmjs.com/cli/audit), which flags npm packages in your project with known vulnerabilities.
 Solid pre-commit hooks are an essential part of maintaining code readability, quality, and security!

+# Last Thoughts

+Phew!
+It sounds like a lot of work, but some technical due diligence up front saves loads of effort later.
+It's always easier to integrate best practices like end-to-end testing, pre-commit hooks, etc. into a fresh project than it is to shoehorn them into an existing legacy codebase.
+If you have the chance, why not do it when it's easy?
+Your future team will thank you.

+I've also been busy setting up a replication pipeline between Oracle and PostgreSQL, which I might explain in a future blog post (time permitting).
+We'll soon be starting in on development, so look forward to more technical deep-dives!